MRaflyH/TA-STI/dataset-pipeline/RUNBOOK.md

 | 58 | 41 min | 47 min |
 | 59 | 53 min | 59 min |

-That is CDS fair-share scheduling demoting you for sustained recent usage, and it had not levelled off.
-Extrapolated over 168 sequential requests it is a **multi-day** run, not an overnight one.
-Two consequences:
+**Two explanations fit that, and they are not equivalent.** The CDS schedules on the user profile, the request type and the expected request cost, and caps simultaneous requests per user — so this could be fair-share demotion for sustained usage.
+But the degradation began at 13:20 WIB, which is 06:20 UTC, and that is when European working hours start.
+General CDS load fits the data at least as well as a personal penalty, and it predicts the queue recovers on its own after about 18:00 UTC each day.

-1. Prefer `ERA5_HOURLY_CHUNK = "Y"` if a year-sized request is accepted.
-Twelve times the data per request, one twelfth the queue penalties.
-Verify by hand
+Under the load model the useful window is roughly **01:00–13:00 WIB**: ~100 requests in the fast half of the day against ~12 in the slow half, so 168 requests is about a day and a half rather than four days.
+Check the queue waits at 02:00 WIB before assuming the worst.

-   first: a year of hourly single-level data is 8 760 timesteps × 6 variables ≈
+Three practical notes:

-   53 000 fields, which should sit inside the CDS per-request field cap, but confirm rather than assume.
-Two years in one request will not.
+1. **Restarting the client does nothing.** The scheduling is server-side and per-account; killing the process and resuming puts the next request in the same queue position.
+Files cache by name, so an interrupt costs nothing already on disk, but it buys nothing either.
-2. Files cache by name and the domains are fetched in sequence, so killing the run costs you nothing already on disk.
-If you decide mid-run to switch to year chunking, do it at a domain boundary.
+2. **Check your account's concurrent-request limit** on the CDS profile page.
+The cap is per user, not per process, but it is not necessarily 1 — if it allows two or three, running the two domains in separate processes overlaps the queue waits instead of serialising them.

-Transient `502 Bad Gateway` responses are normal; `cdsapi` retries them automatically after 120 s and they do not need intervention.
+3. Transient `502 Bad Gateway` responses are normal and `cdsapi` retries them automatically after 120 s.
+They are not the problem.

 **4d.
 The instantaneous-versus-interval caveat.** ERA5 hourly fields are instantaneous values at the top of the hour; a target row counts every flash